Muktar Said Ibrahim

-Muktar Said Ibrahim (born 24 January 1978), also known as Muktar Mohammed Said, is an Eritrean-British terrorist, who was found guilty of involvement in the attempted 21 July attacks on London's public transport system in 2005.
-He attempted to detonate a device on a London bus and was arrested sharing an apartment with Ramzi Mohammed on 29 July 2005.
-During the arrest, which culminated in Ramzi and Ibrahim standing near-naked on their balcony to avoid tear gas that police had used.
+Muktar Said Ibrahim (born 24 January 1978), also known as Muktar Mohammed Said, is an Eritrean-British terrorist.
+He is serving a life sentence with a minimum term of 40 years after being found guilty of involvement in the attempted 21 July attacks on London's public transport system in 2005.
+He attempted to detonate a device on a London bus in Haggerston and was arrested sharing an apartment with Ramzi Mohammed on 29 July 2005.
+The arrest culminated in Ramzi and Ibrahim standing near-naked, acting on orders issued by the police, to ensure that the suspects were not concealing any explosive devices.

-He was originally from Asmara, Eritrea, and arrived in the UK as a child dependent of asylum seekers in 1990, and was granted residency in 1992.
+He was originally from Asmara, and arrived in the UK as a child dependent of asylum seekers in 1990, and was granted residency in 1992.
 It has been reported that he applied for naturalisation as a British citizen in November 2003 and was issued with a British passport in September 2004.
 He had been living in Stoke Newington, London.
 Ibrahim was convicted of robbery and jailed for five years in 1996 for committing the crime and also carrying a knife.
 His family were apparently unaware of any involvement in terrorist activities and have publicly distanced themselves from him since the bombing attempts.